Azure/template-analyzer/CONTRIBUTING.md

   * Test methods:
     * (Data)TestMethod: `{method name}_{what is being tested}_{expected outcome}`
     * DataRow (display name): Short description that clearly differentiate between the DataRows

+## Contributing Analyzer Rules
+Review the [Authoring JSON Rules](./docs/authoring-json-rules.md) section to write new built-in Template Analyzer rules.
+Information on the new rules would also have to be added in [Built-in Rules](./docs/built-in-rules.md), in alphabetical order.
+Thorough tests are required as well - documentation on how to use the framework for testing rules can be found [here](./src/Analyzer.Core.BuiltInRuleTests/README.md).

 ## Code Review Process